darren277/autodidact/README.md

 ## Description

-You are are the teacher and the student.
+You are the teacher and the student.
 An LLM enriched learning platform for designing lesson plans for others or for yourself.

 An LLM rich web app built in Python using Flask, Flask-SSE, Redis, and the OpenAI API to facilitate self-education outcomes.